Finding, identifying and living your brand values

 How strong principles make a solid foundation for business growth.

-For all the ways you can treat ’em, we at Traina hold that values are something every brand should have on their radar, because they keep your culture improving and your brand moving.
+At Traina, we believe that values are something every brand should have on their radar because they keep your culture improving, your brand moving, and provide the foundation for growth.
 In this conversation, David Traina, CEO, and chief strategy officer Matt Bachmann discuss brand values in terms of the why-now’s, the what-for’s, and of course, the how-to’s.

 Why does a brand need values in the first place?